sikatikenmogne/LatexLab/README.md

 View Your Document: Open the generated PDF file with your preferred PDF viewer.

-## :rocket: Contributing
+## :handshake: Contributing

 Contributions to LatexLab are welcome!
 Whether it's adding new templates, improving the documentation, or reporting issues, your help is appreciated.
 Please read the CONTRIBUTING.md file for guidelines on how to contribute.

 ## :page_with_curl: License

 LatexLab is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ## :email: Contact